JulianNymark/pythonstuff/spectrograph/README.md

 # spectrograph

-a simple spectrograph using pygame + pyaudio + numpy
+- a simple spectrograph using pygame + pyaudio + numpy
+- every frame, a column in a 2d numpy array is added from FFT of an audio stream
+- loosely based on code from https://github.com/lgeek/Python-Spectrograph/blob/master/spectrograph.py (python 2 + old opencv)
 ![spectrograph image](/spectrograph/spectrograph.png "spectrograph")

 ## notes: